makandra/cucumber_factory/README.md

 - Create a local MySQL database `cucumber_factory_test`
 - Copy `spec/support/database.sample.yml` to `spec/support/database.yml` and enter your local credentials for the test databases
 - Install development dependencies using `bundle install`
-- Run tests using `bundle exec rspec`
+- Run tests with the default symlinked Gemfile using `bundle exec rspec` or explicit with `BUNDLE_GEMFILE=gemfiles/Gemfile.cucumber-x.x bundle exec rspec spec`

 We recommend to test large changes against multiple versions of Ruby and multiple dependency sets.
 Supported combinations are configured in `.travis.yml`.
 We provide some rake tasks to help with this:

+For each ruby version do (you need to change it manually):
-- Install development dependencies using `bundle matrix:install`
+- Install development dependencies using `rake matrix:install`
-- Run tests using `bundle matrix:spec`
+- Run tests using `rake matrix:spec`

 Note that we have configured Travis CI to automatically run tests in all supported Ruby versions and dependency sets after each push.
 We will only merge pull requests after a green Travis build.